Online Privacy Tips

 Check out TAILS, a small, efficient, privacy-focused operating system with encrypted storage

-If you're curious about websites and user-tracking, here's a summary of the process, along with links for further reading.
+If you're curious about digital surveillance, here's a summary of the process, and some links at the end for further reading.

-However, device features and web software are also being exploited for surveillance, theft, and other obnoxious behaviors, like promoting mobile app links, auto-playing videos, or embedding Facebook "Like" buttons on a news article.
+Web designers can use code to improve how websites look or function.
+However, device features and web software are also exploited for surveillance, theft, and other obnoxious behaviors, like promoting mobile apps, auto-playing videos, or embedding Facebook's "Like" buttons in a news article.

-As an example, if you're browsing kickstarter.com or other popular sites, requests are made in the background to Facebook, even though you didn't ask for Facebook.
-A blocker understands that kickstarter and facebook are different websites, so it can block those external requests while preserving core functionality.
+As an example, if you're browsing kickstarter.com or many popular sites, requests are made in the background to Facebook, even though you didn't ask for Facebook to be notified about your activity.
+A blocker understands that kickstarter and facebook are different websites, so it can block those external requests, and you still get to use kickstarter, without being tracked by facebook.

 To learn more about privacy, web surveillance, malware risks, and other fun stuff, here are some links I've enjoyed over the years: